 Our broiler chickens all have specially designed perches and bales to peck at in their sheds and our turkeys benefit from bales, bedding and perches.
 We are signatories of the Better Chicken Commitment which helps guarantee the quality of the environment in which we raise our chickens.
-Amongst other things, pigs are provided with bedding, or in the case of some continental supply, with toys.
-Dairy cows graze outside for at least 120 days of the year and cow brushes are provided to all adult milking stock.
+Amongst other things, pigs are provided with bedding, or in the case of some continental supply, with toys Dairy cows graze outside for at least 120 days of the year and cow brushes are provided to all adult milking stock.
 Calves are raised in social groups.
 All pens with milking goat nannies have enrichment provided.
 All our beef, and venison have bedding provided when indoors.
-In our Aquaculture systems, our halibut are provided with shelves and ensure our cleanerfish have seaweed hiding spaces.
+In our aquaculture systems, 100% of halibut are provided with shelves.
+Whilst all other finfish species are raised to industry leading stocking densities, at this time 0% have specifically enriched environments.
+We are working with our suppliers to explore ways to enrich these environments for all species.